syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ### Android

-The Android platform does not require any additional configuration to render the SfSignaturePad.
+The Android platform does not require any additional configurations to render the `SfSignaturePad`.

-N> SignaturePad support has not been provided for UWP Platform.
+N> `SignaturePad` support has not been provided for UWP Platform.
-N> User have to install the [SkiaSharp.Views.Form](https://www.nuget.org/packages/SkiaSharp.Views.Forms/2.80.0-preview.14) for SignaturePad.
+N> User have to install the [SkiaSharp.Views.Form](https://www.nuget.org/packages/SkiaSharp.Views.Forms/2.80.0-preview.14) for `SignaturePad`.

-## Adding namespace
+## Adding a namespace

 Add the following namespace.